-Salem Town Manager awarded raise, again
+Salem town manager awarded raise, again

 During a portion of this week’s regularly scheduled meeting reserved for chairman comments, Lyons said, “Last week the board did approve a salary action for the Town Manager of 2.5% effective April 1.”
 No conversation ensued.

-Selectmen did not respond to questions from The Eagle-Tribune about specifics of the review, including any votes taken to finalize the raise.
+Three of Salem’s four selectmen did not respond to questions from The Eagle-Tribune about specifics of the review.
 Dillon also did not respond when given a chance to comment.

+Selectman Bob Bryant said “the selectmen each fill out a form that gives the Town Manager a score of 1-5 on a variety of topics.”

+According to a scoresheet provided by Bryant, categories include “individual characteristics, professional skills and status and relations with elected members of the Board.”

 The subject of the manager’s raise during the pandemic came to a head at a Budget Committee meeting last month, when selectman representative James Keller came under fire for an incorrect explanation he gave back in October regarding Dillon’s salary.